cluster777/TokopediaBot/readme.md

 ### order.py ###
 new program to scrap from tokopedia seller page it will send message to telegram if there is new order in the page

+### dumpAllChat ###
+a program to dump all chat from sender to json file will only dump message that is string or image or sticker note may dump unicode this program used for dataset in this project

 ### chatbot.py ###
 (WIP)
 for now it return empty reply mesage whatever it input is......

 have fun
 -- made by cluster777 --